Tagerck/odin-recipes/README.md

 # odin-recipes

-1st project from TOP.
-A recipe website.
+Recipe website project from The Odin Project.

-I'll be using the basics of HTML to create paragraphs, insert links and image and listing elements using ordered/unordered list.
+Here I use the basics of HTML such as paragraphs, ordered and unordered lists and links to other pages.